 Secondly, the powder is applied to the surface via spray gun which gives it a negative charge.
 The surface is grounded which results in zero powder wastage as the powder is attracted to the surface.

-Finally, the powder coated steel is placed in a curing oven which hardens the coating through chemical reactions in the powder known as crosslinking.
+Finally, the powder coated steel is put in a curing oven, hardening the coating through chemical reactions in the powder known as crosslinking.

 Stainless Steel is a metal alloy that is highly resistant to corrosion and rusting through the presence of Chromium.
 All grades of Stainless Steel have a minimum of 11% Chromium content.
 The resistance to corrosion is what makes stainless steel popular for outdoor uses.

 When researching steel, you may hear the term ‘steel grades’ frequently used.
 This simply refers to the chemical composition of the steel.
 For external architectural uses, the most common grades are Grade 304 and Grade 316.
 Grade 304 is the most common of all grades, featuring 18% Chromium content.
-Grade 316 is alloyed with Molybdenum which provides greater resistance to chloride corrosion.
-Therefore Grade 316 is commonly used in marine environments.
+To provide greater resistance to chloride corrosion, Grade 316 is alloyed with Molybdenum.
+Therefore, Grade 316 is commonly used in marine environments.